-The person who handles all of the tax bills on behalf of your estate is your executor.
+The person who handles all of the tax bills on behalf of an estate is the executor.
 Many people name an executor in their will, but a court appoints someone to do the job if there is no will.
 Keep in mind that the executor doesn’t have to pay the tax — the tax comes out of the estate’s assets.

-Estate tax is only due if an estate’s value exceeds the estate tax exemption amount, which is $11.4 million for deaths in 2019.
-That high threshold means very few estates actually have to pay estate tax each year.
+Federal estate tax is due if an estate’s value exceeds the estate tax exemption amount, which is $11.7 million for deaths in 2021 (up from $11.58 million for 2020 deaths).
+The estate tax exemption is also called the estate tax exclusion.

 |Tax year||Exemption amount|

-The exemption for an individual estate may have a lower exemption than the federal amount, though, because an estate’s actual exemption is calculated as the federal exemption minus any money and assets the owner gifted to others during their life.
-So if you gift $400,000 to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11 million when you pass away, if you pass away in 2021.
+An individual estate may have a lower exemption than the federal amount, though, because an estate’s actual exemption is calculated as the federal exemption minus any money and assets the owner gifted to others during their life.
+If you gift $700,000 to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11 million when you pass away, if you pass away in 2021.

-The federal estate tax has marginal tax brackets that range from 18% to 40% for the 2019 tax year.
+The federal estate tax has marginal tax brackets that range from 18% to 40% for the 2020 and 2021 tax years.
 With marginal rates, you only pay a certain tax rate on the money that falls within the bracket.
-You can see the federal estate tax rates in the table below.
+You can see the federal estate tax rates for 2020 in the table below.